DCRP Review: Kodak

 What's in the Box?

-Depending on what package you get, the DX3215's bundle can be average or very good.
+Depending on what package you get, the DX3600's bundle can be average or very good.
 Here's what you'll find inside the box:

-If you don't get the dock bundle, you'll find a non-rechargeable battery in the box.
-So if that's you, go buy some NiMH rechargeables to replace it.
-Since the DX3215 only uses 2 batteries, a four-pack will do just fine.
-The camera can take CR-V3 or AA-sized batteries.
+On to more important things now.
+If you don't get the dock bundle, you'll be stuck with non-rechargeable batteries.
+So if that's you, go buy some NiMH rechargeables.
+Since the DX3600 only uses 2 batteries, a four-pack will do just fine.

 Now, about that optional dock.
-The dock is a universal base for Kodak's DX-series cameras, so the DX3215 comes with an insert that fits the dock into the dock.
+The dock is sort of a universal base for Kodak's DX-series cameras (I assume more are to come), so the DX3600 comes with an adapter plate that fits the dock into the dock.
 To transfer pictures to your Mac or PC, you hit the button on the dock, and away it goes.
 You can either transfer all of them, or select the ones you want.

 Kodak's manuals are much better than average -- even the typeface seems friendly and inviting to beginners.